vinhnx/VT.ai/README.md

 ### Usage

 1. Rename the `.env.example` file to `.env` and configure your private LLM provider API keys.
+2. Packages management:
+  + Using pip, start dependencies sync, by running this command: `pip install -r requirements.txt`
-2. Start dependencies sync: `rye sync`
+  + If you use `rye`, start dependencies sync, by running this command: `rye sync`
 3. Activate the Python virtual environment: `source .venv/bin/activate`
 4. Run the app with optional hot reload: `chainlit run src/app.py -w`
 5. Open the provided URL in your web browser (e.g., `localhost:8000`).